Updated: Aug 6, 2021

 Now that you’re prepared with some of my top photoshoot grooming tips, your horse will be looking like a solid 10/10 and you’ll have the most beautiful photos of your beloved horse to keep for a lifetime.

 Don't want to have to get your horse ready on photoshoot day?
 Kristen is now offering an exclusive "Photoshoot Ready Package" to take care of that for you!
 Reach out to her today to inquire about this new and exciting service.
-Find Kristen on Instagram or Facebook!
+Find Kristen on her website, Instagram or Facebook!

 I had the pleasure of photographing Kristen + Ace in Southwest Ranches, FL.
 Their bond was as incredible to capture as Ace's perfectly groomed coat and flawless braids.